karanjitsingh/blogposts/JSTestAdapter.md

 ## Seamlessly running JavaScript tests with VSTest
 VSTest provides tremendous extensibility for running tests from many different frameworks.
 A single test runner to rule them all.
 To name just a few - NUnit, xUnit, MSTest.
 Be it running in Visual Studio, CLI or using VSTest task in Azure Pipelines, this extensibility allows you to run any test and get a consistent experience.

 With services becoming more common and UX evolving consistently for fluid and rich experiences, there is a need for JavaScript testing.
 JavaScript has a plethora of test frameworks, each with it's own runner.
-Not all of them plug-in seamlessly across the IDE, CLI and a CI pipeline, they way VSTest does.
+Not all of them plug-in seamlessly across the IDE, CLI and a CI pipeline, the way VSTest does.
 VSTest does have a JavaScript test adapter called Chutzpah, which leverages the extensibility for a consistent experience.
 However,  Chutzpah limits the available runtime to PhantomJS.
 PhantomJS is no longer being actively maintained and many scenarios require you to test with a real browser.

 #### JSTest to the rescue
 JSTestAdapter is an open source test adapter extension for VSTest for running, well you guessed it, any kind of JavaScript tests.
 With its high extensibility for JavaScript test frameworks and environments, JSTest runs JavaScript with node at its core.

-The adapter currently has support for Node as its runtime environment, two major test frameworks, Jasmine and Mocha.
+The adapter currently has support for Node as its runtime environment, two major test frameworks - Jasmine and Mocha.
 It also supports running tests through Jest, so if you can’t leverage extensibility of the adapter for test frameworks and environments, you can utilize Jest.
 Running tests with JSTest is same as running tests with any other adapter extension of VSTest, whether it be via CLI, Visual Studio or VSTest tasks in Azure Devops.
 To run tests, simply invoke vstest.console.exe, set the test adapter path as argument and provide the individual test files.

 #### Usage